christorreed/ReeditShipManagement/README.md

 * Sets the provided name in the RSM PB custom data.
 * Renames every block on the ship to include the ship's name.
-	* Note that blocks which do not have the ship's name in their block name will be ignored by RSM in most circumstances.
+	* Since blocks which do not have the ship's name in their block name will be ignored by RSM in most circumstances, this is mandatory.
 * Automatically configures hudlcd
 	* If you're running the hudlcd plugin, add `[RSM].HUD1` - `[RSM].HUD5` to the names of LCDs and RSM will automatically configure and position them on your hud.
 Also adjusts [EFC] tagged LCDs.
+* Stores sub system integrity data to custom data so that RSM can detect the current damage level of each sub system.
+* Stores inventory data of ammo, fuel tanks and fusion fuel to custom data
+* You can also run `InitBasic:ShipName` to initialise the ship without updating inventory or subsystem values.
 * You can run **Init** as many times as you like, or never.

 ### Naming Syntax